 Russian Scientific Citation Index (RSCI or RINC, connected with Web of Science Clarivate Analytics).
 This research database host over 6 million publications of Russian authors as well as information on quoting these publications from more than 3000 Russian and world journals and proceedings.
 It is designed not only for operational support of research activities by up-to-date reference and bibliographic information but also it is a powerful tool allowing to assess the effectiveness and efficiency of research organizations, scholars, the level of academic journals, etc.

-All SGEM Social Sciences and Art Proceedings since 2014 onward are in a technical process of the importing in RSCI.
+All SGEM Social Sciences and Art Proceedings since 2014 onward are online available and indexed in RSCI (2014-2020).

 More Information HERE